Burstniart/Purple-apple/README.md

 - The service method for "POST" uses a header indicating json format
 - The body element of the fetch request for POST applies JSON.stringify to the body of the request.

+Now that the frontend, the backend and the API all work launch it live

+Point the api to it's default route instead of the other server.

+Notes:
+- Display for cards with the appointments is still pending
+- the UI could use more in terms of style